For Immediate Release

 The 2020 recipient of The Suzanne Sheng Memorial Scholarship:

 Chae Park, Ithaca NY, is a third-year graduate student at Cornell University studying towards a Master of Architecture degree.
 She received a Bachelor of Fine Arts from the School of the Art Institute of Chicago and has previously studied Violin Performance at the Manhattan School of Music Precollege.
 She recently participated in the 2020 Future School Summer Studio: Transborder Lab – an endeavor under the Korean Pavilion’s entry to the upcoming 2021 Venice Architecture Biennale.
-Chae splits her time between New York, Ithaca, and Seoul, and was awarded the Suzanne Sheng Memorial Scholarship by the Connecticut Architecture Foundation in 2017.
+Chae splits her time between New York, Ithaca, and Seoul.
+Chae also received the 2020 AIA Component Scholarship.
+She was previously awarded the Suzanne Sheng Memorial Scholarship by the Connecticut Architecture Foundation in 2017.

 The 2020 recipients of the Connecticut Architecture Foundation Scholarship: